instayu/html-5-calander/Performance-Tuning-Best-Practices.md

 * Run the code through Firefox profiler, which additionally gives you function call counts.
 * Once you've identified bottlenecks you want to address:
    * define hypotheses on how to eliminate those bottlenecks
-   * avoid making any assumptions
    * write a range of tests that address micro and macro level use cases for the function(s) in question
    * benchmark potential fixes against multiple target environments
 * Focus on algorithmic changes more than micro-optimizations.
+* Focus on DOM more than JS.
+* Don't make any assumptions.
 * Be very data driven.
+* Understand how the different JS engines work.
 * Tests get checked into `src/[module]/tests/perf`.